John H. Van Evrie: White Supremacy and Negro Subordination (1868)

 In 1867 Negroes and Negro "Slavery", stripped of references to miscegenation and "subgenation", was republished as White Supremacy and Negro Subordination or, Negroes A Subordinate Race and Slavery Its Normal Condition.
 The stated intention of the 1868 edition was to demonstrate "that the so-called slavery of the South was the Negro's normal or natural condition".
-Van Evrie also sought to capitalize on white opposition to the 14th Amendment, which granted civil rights to black people.
+Van Evrie also sought to capitalize on white opposition to the Fourteenth Amendment to the United States Constitution, which granted civil rights to black people.
 White Supremacy and Negro Subordination focuses on white supremacy's paternalistic aspects.
 Here Van Evrie argues that black people possessed "wonderful imitative powers" and that the role of the slaveowner was primarily to set "a proper example".
 Van Evrie cites craniometry, physical anthropology, comparative anatomy and biological determinism in support of his argument that slaves were absolutely dependent on their masters.
 In White Supremacy and Negro Subordination Van Evrie also cited black people's perceived inability to grow beards and the "absolute resemblance" allegedly shared by all black people as further justification for slavery.
 The book also features several chapters detailing alleged similarities between black people and animals, and a preface in which Van Evrie lamented that Northerners "now rule the South by military force ... and are striving to 'reconstruct' American society on a Mongrel basis" (see Reconstruction Era).